mHaines9219/the_counter/README.md

-# The THE Counter
+# The WORD Counter

-The The Counter is a fun little app I made to find all the "the"s on any given webpage
+The Word Counter is a fun little app I made to find all of the user-inputted words on a given webpage

 ## Tech Stack